The Woman at the Well (part 2)

 Next, catch this short but very revealing phrase: “If you knew…who it is that asks you for a drink…”.
 Jesus isn’t trying to be vague.
 He’s just easing the woman into such a startling truth.
 The fact is, Jesus wants this woman to know Who He is!
 In a minute, He’ll tell her straight-up.

 Then Jesus does that thing He’s so good at, where He takes an everyday, tangible object and uses it to make a spiritual point.
 (See the fig tree in Mark 11 or any of the parables in Matthew 13, including my post, We are Kingdom Seeds.)
 This time it’s water.

 The natural sense for living water was water that flowed or moved, as opposed to standing/stagnant water which would hold onto diseases and impurities.
 People sought out living water for drinking, washing, etc. Picture swamp water and mountain stream water; which one would you rather drink?
-Of course, when Jesus said it, He had a different meeting.
+Of course, when Jesus said it, He had a different meaning.
 The living water was the gift—the eternal life He offered her.